qualterz/chopdownthattree/README.md

 This mod can be used on servers, but it is not yet optimized and vulnerable to TPS attacks

 ### Mod compatibility
-This mod tries to be compatible with other mods as possible
+This mod tries to be as compatible with other mods as possible